Curious about the Munchkin cat breeds?

 Remember, though, all of these combinations may be prone to the genetic issues mentioned above.

 The Bambino cat is a crossbreed between a Munchkin cat and a Sphynx cat.

-Their cute short legs come from their Munchkin side, and the hairlessness comes from the Sphynx side.
+Their cute short legs, a result of pseudoachondroplasia, come from their Munchkin side, and the hairlessness comes from the Sphynx side.

 In 2005, Pat and Stephanie Osborne from Holy Moly Cattery established the breed.

 Bambino cats tend to live for about 12-14 years.
 In comparison to other munchkin breeds, their lifespan seems to lie right at the average.